smart-on-fhir/cumulus-library/docs/first-time-setup.md

 [Cumulus Aggregator](https://docs.smarthealthit.org/cumulus/aggregator/)
 - `generate-sql` and `generate-md` both create documentation artifacts, for users authoring studies
-- `--version` will provide the installed version of `cumulus-library`
+- `version` will provide the installed version of `cumulus-library` and all present studies

 You can use `--target` to specify a specific study to be run.
 You can use it multiple times to configure several studies in order.
 You can use `--study-dir` with most arguments